How Often Should You Use Turmeric Clay Mask? Complete Frequency Guide for Every Skin Type

 Do not use clay mask and retinol on the same day.
 Both exfoliate skin, so combining them causes irritation.

 Space them at least 48 hours apart.
-Use clay mask 2 days before or after your retinol application.
+Use clay mask 2 days before or after retinol.
+See safe turmeric combinations.

 When is the best time to use clay mask?